-Companies obliged to submit a transfer pricing documentation are required as of 2019, upon a tax audit, to provide the auditors with additional documents in order to enable them to assess the reality of controlled transactions.
+As of 2019, companies obligated to submit transfer pricing documentation are required, upon a tax audit, to provide the auditors with additional documents in order to enable them to assess the reality of controlled transactions.

 Article 2 of the FL 2019 provides a new provision that limits the deduction of financial interest paid to shareholders within the frame of their business relationships with the Algerian company.

-As a reminder, Article 141 of the CIDTA provides a full deductibility of interests on loans paid to shareholders, concerning trading operations.
-However, the use of this type of financing allow companies to deduct interests on debt that may be artificial, or even to deduct interests instead of capital increases.
+As a reminder, Article 141 of the CIDTA provides full deductibility of interests on loans paid to shareholders concerning trading operations.
+However, the use of this type of financing allows companies to deduct interests on debt that may be artificial, or even to deduct interests instead of capital increases.

 In this context, the new provision provides the deductibility of these charges to the average effective interest rates communicated by Bank of Algeria, with a double condition that the capital has to be fully paid-up and the sums available to the company should not exceed 50% of the capital.
-This measure is inspired by the so-called “Thin capitalization measures” under BEPS Action 4.
+This measure is inspired by the so-called 'thin capitalisation measures' under BEPS Action 4.